A Year with Swollen Appendices

 A Year with Swollen Appendices is a book by Brian Eno.
 The paperback book was published by Faber and Faber in 1996 and is divided into two sections.
 The first part is a diary covering the year 1995, the second part, the 'swollen appendices' of the title is a collection of essays, short stories and correspondence.
 It was re-released with a new introduction by the author in 2021.

 Diary

-The diary covers the year 1995, which proved to be particularly productive for Eno.
-It details four different musical projects he was involved in: the album Spinner with Jah Wobble, the Passengers album Original Soundtracks 1 with U2, David Bowie's Outside and the War Child charity album The Help Album as well as exploratory sessions with the band James.
+The diary covers the year 1995 during which Eno worked on David Bowie's Outside, the Passengers album Original Soundtracks 1 with U2, the albums Spinner with Jah Wobble, and the War Child charity album The Help Album.
+Eno also collaborated the band James.

-In addition it covers various other projects Eno was involved in, in particular his opposition to the attacks on Bosnia by Croatia.
-Throughout the diaries there is correspondence between Eno and Stewart Brand, largely dealing with this subject.
+In addition, the diary covers Eno's involvement with the non-profit War Child which has helped children affected by the Bosnian War, as well as his correspondence with pen pal Stewart Brand.

 The diary covers the period of Eno's life during which he used SSEYO's Koan Pro software to create generative music, work which led to the 1996 publication of his title Generative Music 1 with SSEYO Koan Software.
 The cover of the diary is shared with this software title.